blupee19/Traceur/README.md

-# UE3D_Platformer
+# 3D Parkour/Platformer Third Person Controller

-About
+## About

-A third-person action game prototype built using Unreal Engine and Blueprints with a focus on core movement mechanics and fluid gameplay.
+A third-person action game prototype built using **Unreal Engine** and **Blueprints** with a focus on core movement mechanics and fluid gameplay.

-Features
+## Features

-Third-Person Character Movement
+- **Third-Person Character Movement**

-Basic movement, sprinting, and dashing.
+  - Basic movement, sprinting, and dashing.

-Wall running and wall jumping.
+  - Wall running and wall jumping.

-Punching and throwing a ninja star projectile made in Blender.
+  - Punching and throwing a ninja star projectile made in Blender.

-Animation Integration
+- **Animation Integration**

-Mixamo character animations for running, jumping, and walking.
+  - Mixamo character animations for running, jumping, and walking.

-Integrated with an animation blueprint.
+  - Integrated with an animation blueprint.

-Showcase Level
+- **Showcase Level**

-A small obstacle course to test and demonstrate mechanics.
+  - A small obstacle course to test and demonstrate mechanics.

-Work in Progress
+- **Work in Progress**

-Refining mechanics and polishing the overall experience for a functional prototype.
+  - Refining mechanics and polishing the overall experience for a functional prototype.

-Development Timeline
+## Development Timeline

-Start Date: October 2024
+- **Start Date:** October 2024

-Current Status: In Progress
+- **Current Status:** In Progress

-Tech Stack
+## Tech Stack

-Game Engine: Unreal Engine
+- **Game Engine:** Unreal Engine

-Scripting: Blueprints
+- **Scripting:** Blueprints

-Animations: Mixamo
+- **Animations:** Mixamo

-3D Modeling: Blender
+- **3D Modeling:** Blender

+## Contact
+For any inquiries or suggestions, feel free to reach out.